caraya/entry-level-content/src/md-content/basics.md

 ```

 <div class="message">
-  <p>The web was create in <s>1899</s> 1990.</p>
+  <p>The web was created in <s>1899</s> 1990.</p>
 </div>

 The `dfn` element represents the defining instance of a term.
-The paragraph, description list group, or section that is the nearest ancestor of the dfn element must also contain the definition(s) for the term given by the dfn element.
+The paragraph, definition list data, or section that is the nearest ancestor of the dfn element must also contain the definition(s) for the term given by the dfn element.

 In the following fragment, the term "Garage Door Opener" is defined in the first paragraph and used later in the document.
 In both cases, its abbreviation is what is displayed as a tooltip when you hover over the definition.